KaiaWalters/KaiaWalters/README.md

 - Visit me on my home planet: <a href="https://www.kaiawalters.com">Portfolio</a>
 - Or check out my linked in: <a href="https://www.linkedin.com/in/kaiawalters/">LinkedIn</a>
 - Ya like birds?!
 See my twitter: <a href="">Twitter</a>

+If you read my code please reach out with feedback! :)